ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Certain GnuPG errors can be ignored with ``--ignore-signature-status-code`` or :ref:`GALAXY_REQUIRED_VALID_SIGNATURE_COUNT`. :ref:`GALAXY_REQUIRED_VALID_SIGNATURE_COUNT` should be a list, and ``--ignore-signature-status-code`` can be provided multiple times to ignore multiple additional error status codes.

-This example requires any signatures provided by the self-hosted Galaxy server to verify the collection except if they fail due to NO_PUBKEY:
+This example requires any signatures provided by the distribution server to verify the collection except if they fail due to NO_PUBKEY:

 .. code-block:: bash